-The Company has a clear mandate to develop the Medical Expenses Insurance known in the market as International Private Medical Insurance (IPMI) for the Munich Re and ERGO Group.
+The Company has a clear mandate to develop the Medical Expenses (Re-)Insurance known in the market as International Private Medical Insurance (IPMI) for the Munich Re and ERGO Group.
 The core markets it has developed are Germany, Spain, Benelux and Switzerland.
 The corresponding countries in which the risks are located can be seen in chapter A.2.

-At the close of 2020 the Company employed a team of 107 (2019: 110) members of staff covering overall management, sales and policy administration, marketing, underwriting, product development and legal services, claims handling, IT, human resources, financial administration and financial and technical insurance controlling.
-The Company has a Compliance Officer with solid reporting line to one Managing Director and a Risk Manager with a reporting line to another Managing Director.
+At the close of 2021 the Company employed a team of 112 (2020: 112) members of staff covering overall management, sales and marketing, policy administration and client service and claims handling, underwriting and product development and medical management, legal services, IT and project management, human resources and general management, risk management, actuarial management and financial administration including bookkeeping, technical insurance controlling, reporting and planning.
+The Company has a Risk & Compliance Officer with a joint role and solid reporting line to one

+Managing Director for Risk Management and a reporting line to another Managing Director for Compliance.
 Risk mitigation falls within the responsibilities of the Risk Manager and Chief Actuary.